AUDIOBOOK, PAPERBACK AND E-BOOK

 CLASSROOM TEACHERS’ GUIDE

-This 80-page guide which accompanies the story was designed for the busy classroom teacher with little or no music background, but can be used by anyone interested in further educational activities suggested by the story and the music.
-It was written by Joanne Grodzinski, an experienced teacher and co-creator and producer of the story, and Carolyn McMillan, a Music Resource Teacher and Orff Music Specialist.
+This educational resource guide which accompanies the story was designed for the busy classroom teacher with little or no music background, but can be used by anyone interested in further educational activities suggested by the story and the music.
+The first edition was written by Joanne Grodzinski, an experienced teacher and co-creator and producer of the story, and Carolyn McMillan, a Music Resource Teacher and Orff Music Specialist in 1997.
+This second edition was revised by Joanne Grodzinski in 2023.
+The complete guide is now available from Amazon as both and e-book and paperback.

 “Ideal for elementary classroom use, this delightful musical journey takes young listeners on a time trip to learn about 15 composers and their works.
 Under the guise of accompanying 10-year-old Fred on his dream adventure, listeners are exposed to well-known compositions of Bach, Haydn, Chopin and others….a wealth of classroom activities, exercises and projects that cover all areas of the curriculum from mathematics to art.
 An intriguing introduction to music appreciation.”